Written-Off Cars: Categories Explained (Cat A, B, S, N)

 Cat A and Cat B — never buy for road use.
 No exceptions.

-Cat S — potentially viable if the repairs have been done to a professional standard and independently verified.
+Cat S — potentially viable if repairs have been independently verified.
 Get a specialist inspection.
-Negotiate a meaningful discount to reflect the write-off history.
-Understand that some insurers will not cover Cat S vehicles, or will charge significantly higher premiums.
+Negotiate a meaningful discount.
+Be aware that some insurers will not cover Cat S vehicles or charge significantly higher premiums.

-Cat N — more straightforward, particularly for cosmetic damage.
-Verify the repairs are complete and professionally finished.
-A discount is reasonable given the history, even if the damage was minor.
+Cat N — more straightforward for cosmetic damage.
+Verify repairs are complete and professionally finished.
+A discount is reasonable given the history.

 In all cases, full disclosure of the write-off history to your insurer is essential.
-Failing to disclose a known write-off when taking out a policy can invalidate your insurance.
+Failing to disclose a known write-off can invalidate your insurance.
+Also note that a write-off in a car's history is separate from its service history — when considering a Cat S or Cat N car, the service history still matters significantly for assessing the car's overall maintenance standard.

 Frequently Asked Questions

 Can a Cat S car pass an MOT?
 Yes.
 A Cat S vehicle that has been repaired and re-registered can pass an MOT like any other vehicle.
-The MOT tests roadworthiness at a point in time — it does not assess the quality of previous structural repairs in detail.
+The MOT does not assess the quality of previous structural repairs in detail.

 Key Takeaways